sage-code/maj/alphabet.md

 **examples:**

-* "qoka"  is read IPA:"t͡ʃoka"  and it means Eng: "chocolate";
+* "qoka"  is read IPA:"t͡ɕoka"  and it means Eng: "chocolate";
-* "koqa"  is read IPA:"kot͡ʃa"  and it means Eng: "coach";
+* "koqa"  is read IPA:"kot͡ɕa"  and it means Eng: "coach";
-* "qica"  is read IPA:"t͡ʃika"  and it means Eng: "girl";
+* "qika"  is read IPA:"t͡ɕika"  and it means Eng: "girl";
 * "xava"  is read IPA:"ʂava"    and it means Eng: "shovel";
 * "cita"  is read IPA:"t͡sita"  and it means Eng: "target";